(Pocket-lint) - For a good number of years, Samsung has been building smartwatches designed to work well with Android phones.

 Comparing cadence, the average was two to three steps per minute of the Garmin, and it was a similar story with heart rate.
 That, also, was about two to three beats per minute different.
 Elevation, likewise, was a metre or two out.
 And this was the same on all the run sessions we wore it on.
 It compared well enough to the Fenix that we'd have no problem recommending the Samsung as a smartwatch for runners.

 It even adopts some of the more experimental running features from the previous generation Galaxy Watch model.
 As well as your usual pace, distance, cadence, and so on, the watch tracks what it calls "advanced running metrics".
 These include things like asymmetry - to make sure you're not landing heavier on one foot than the other - contact time, flight time, regularity, vertical movement and stiffness.
 All of these to help you improve your running form to become a more efficient runner and reduce the chance of injury.

 It's hard to tell how accurate it is compared to using shoe-based sensors, but it's still an interesting set of metrics to have, especially if you feel yourself aching after a run more than usual.
 You can check those metrics and see, perhaps, whether you were bouncing up and down too much, or landing too heavily on one foot.

-Whether you're looking for an all-singing, all-dancing smartwatch or just a smart-looking fitness tracker, the Samsung Galaxy Watch 4 series seemingly does it all.
-These watches are slimmer and more powerful than their predecessors - and more affordable too.
+Whether you're looking for an all-singing, all-dancing smartwatch or just a smart-looking tracker, the Samsung Galaxy Watch 4 series seemingly does it all.
+These watches are slimmer, more powerful and more affordable than their predecessors, giving Android phone users a compelling option to consider.
 It's quite the showcase for how far Wear OS has come in a short period of time.